cardputer-dev/cardputer-site/docs/get-started.md

 The stock [MicroPython][micropython] firmware for the ESP32-S3 works great out of the box.
 If you know what you are doing, just flash this and have at it.
 Otherwise we recommend installing [Thonny][thonny] as your main IDE and getting started with some of the examples below.

-- A collection of [examples][micropython-examples] specifically for the Cardputer.
+- [Cardputer Examples][micropython-examples] - A collection of MicroPython examples specifically for the Cardputer
 - [tinyknight][] - A simple game for the cardputer written in MicroPython
 - [st7789py][] - A micropython library for drawing to the Cardputer's screen - docs [here](https://russhughes.github.io/st7789py_mpy/)